AWARDED INNOVATION IN EDUCATION

-All courses are free and require a registration on our custom OpenEdX platform, that will be available at the end of November 2022.
+All courses are free but require a registration on our custom OpenEdX platform.
 Once registered, learners can access different contents:

-– Advance learning on public space: a 10-hour course, intended to expand knowledge by providing examples from the Global South and linking to governance and major contemporary challenges.
-At the end of this course a certificate of completion will be issued, upon request; Lectures are recorded in Engligh language;
+– ADVANCED LEARNING ON PUBLIC SPACE: lectures expanding knowledge on the complexity of public space with examples from the Global South and cross-linking to governance and major contemporary challenges.
+A certificate of completion is available upon request.
+Lectures are recorded in English;

-– Interdisciplinary sessions: high-level interdisciplinary sessions, in different languages, aimed at discussing specific topics or urgent issues related to public space, engaging leading and influential scholars and practitioners.
-These sessions will be developed in different formats, such as webinars, keynote lectures, dialogues, interviews, and workshops, live streamed and covering different time zones, and will be aimed at engaging a large audience.
-These sessions are designed to foster public engagement and participation.
+– INTERDISCIPLINARY SESSIONS: high-level interdisciplinary live sessions, in different languages and in different time zones, aimed at discussing specific topics or urgent issues related to public space.
+These sessions will be developed in different formats, such as webinars, keynote lectures, dialogues, interviews, and workshops, and will be aimed at engaging a large audience, fostering public engagement and participation, without issuing a certificate.